melontini/andromeda-wiki/docs/entities/README.md

 If a cart has stopped, you have to push it with your hand before it moves.

 ***
-### Simple Minecart Linking ⛓ (0.4.9+)
+### Simple Minecart Linking ⛓ (0.4.9 - 0.5.3)

-Allows you to easily connect minecarts to each other with a chain.
+Allows you to easily link minecarts together with a chain.

 <video style="display: block; margin-left: auto; margin-right: auto; max-width: 100%;" width="520" muted autoplay loop>
   <source src="/videos/cart_linking.webm" type="video/mp4">